starknet-edu/starknet-erc20/README.md

-# ERC20 on StarkNet
+# ERC20 on Starknet

 Welcome!
-This is an automated workshop that will explain how to deploy an ERC20 token on StarkNet and customize it to perform specific functions.
+This is an automated workshop that will explain how to deploy an ERC20 token on Starknet and customize it to perform specific functions.
 The ERC20 standard is described [here](https://docs.openzeppelin.com/contracts/3.x/api/token/erc20)
 It is aimed at developers that:

 - Understand Cairo syntax